 Learner's Permit Driving Restrictions

 Possessing a learner's permit allows you to operate a motor vehicle when a licensed driver at least 21 years of age is seated beside you.
 The driver accompanying you may be 18 years of age if he or she is your legal guardian, brother, sister, half-brother, half-sister, step-brother or step-sister.
 This person must hold a valid driver's license, be legally permitted to drive, and be alert and able to assist you.

-If you are at least 16 years, 3 months and under age 18, your driver education certificate and a valid learner's permit allow you to drive without a licensed driver beside you - provided that you have held your learner's permit for nine months and the certificate is signed by a parent or legal guardian.
+If you are at least 16 years, 3 months and under age 18, and hold a valid Virginia Driver Training Certificate (DTS B) showing completion of the classroom and in-vehicle portions of driver's education, your DTS B and a valid learner's permit allow you to drive without a licensed driver beside you - provided that you have held your learner's permit for nine months and the certificate is signed by a parent or legal guardian.